Delinquent Tax Sale

 The sale is conducted by the Morgan County Collector.
 Bidding begins at the amount of taxes, penalties and advertising cost.

 Buyers must be present to bid, and must sign an affidavit stating that he/she is not currently delinquent on any tax payments on any property.
 Failure to sign such affidavit, as well as signing a false affidavit, may invalidate the property purchase.

 The successful bidder receives a certificate of purchase sheet identifying the parcel and bid price at the auction.
 The certificate of purchase is retained for one year or until the property is redeemed.

 The total purchase price must be paid to the Morgan County Collector’s office immediately at the close of the sale.
 Cashier’s check, personal check and/or cash are accepted.

 If the bid is not paid, a penalty of 25% of the bid amount plus a Prosecuting Attorney’s fee may be assessed against the bidder.

 Liens are not extinguished at the time of sale or during any period of redemption.

 Future tax bills will be mailed in care of the purchaser, but will remain in the previous owner’s name until a Collector’s Deed is issued.

-Pay the costs of the title search, certified mailing fees, and for recording the release of the certificate of purchase.
+- Pay the costs of the title search, certified mailing fees, and the recording fee for the release of the certificate of purchase.